This initiative for co-creation, collaboration, healing and sharing is

 HEALTH & INNER HARMONY

-Extensive research has been done with the practices of yoga, yoga nidra for
+Extensive research has been done with the practices of

-to induce powerful rest, overall wellbeing & holistic healing.
+and widely used to induce powerful rest, overall wellbeing & holistic healing.

 The age-old practices promote more emotional balance, more ease, relief and wellness.

 Our practices are based in solid science and evidenced based research:

 Defining yoga-nidra: Traditional accounts, physiological research, and future directions

 Article (PDF Available) in International journal of yoga therapy 23(23):11.6